microsoft/FluidFramework/api-report/container-loader.api.md

 import { EventEmitterWithErrorHandling } from '@fluidframework/telemetry-utils';
 import { FluidObject } from '@fluidframework/core-interfaces';
 import { IAudience } from '@fluidframework/container-definitions';
-import { IAudienceWriter } from '@fluidframework/container-definitions';
+import { IAudienceOwner } from '@fluidframework/container-definitions';
 import { IClientConfiguration } from '@fluidframework/protocol-definitions';
 import { IClientDetails } from '@fluidframework/protocol-definitions';
 import { IConfigProviderBase } from '@fluidframework/telemetry-utils';